TeaShull/PhytoBSA/README.md

 For more information about configuring new genomes for the reference database manager: [Reference Database Manager](#reference-database-manager)

 ***Settings configuration***
-For automatic mode to run well, configure your default settings using ./phytobsa settings (see [Default Settings](#./phytobsa-settings-(default-settings)) or ./phytobsa settings -h)
+For automatic mode to run well, configure your default settings using ./phytobsa settings (see [./phytobsa settings (Default Settings)](#phytobsa-settings-default-settings) or ./phytobsa settings -h)
 Another option is to directly modify settings.ini

 ## ./phytobsa vcf_generator